Community Comes Together To Help Homeless Family Of 7 In Hollywood

 “We know a lot of people,” he said.
 “So we’ve asked people for things they may be able to offer like clothing, books, school supplies for the kids and bus passes and the community has really helped us out a lot for those things.”

-Ghislene finally felt like she could breath again.
+Ghislene finally felt like she could breathe again.

 “She felt she had some sense of security at that moment that’s going to help her and her family,” the interpreter said.
 “The police gave her the sense of long lost relatives meeting all over again, reconnecting.”